uf-mil-archive/PropaGator/RCPRG_laser_drivers/README/README.txt

  - Add the udev file (10-propagator-io-board.rules) located in this directory to /lib/udev/rules.d/

  - Under Network Connections, edit wired connection (LADAR).
-Go to IPv4 Settings tab, in drop down menu select "Shared to other computers"
+Go to IPv4 Settings tab, in drop down menu select "Manual", then click add under Addresses, then enter "169.254.205.2" for the Address, "255.255.255.0" for the Netmask and leave Gateway blank.

  - To manually talk to I/O board, use provided script 'lidar_ioboard'